opendilab/DI-engine-docs/source/hands_on/dqfd.rst

 Overview
 ---------

-- DQfD was proposed in `Deep Q-learning from Demonstrations <https://arxiv.org/abs/1704.03732>`_, which appeared at AAAI 2018.
+- DQfD was proposed in `Deep Q-learning from Demonstrations <https://arxiv.org/abs/1704.03732>`_ by DeepMind, which appeared at AAAI 2018.

 - DQfD works by combining temporal difference updates with supervised classiﬁcation of the demonstrator’s actions.